run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Inference

-To use the Run:ai inference module you must pre-install [Knative Serving](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/){target=_blank}.
+(Optional) To use the Run:ai inference module you must pre-install [Knative Serving](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/){target=_blank}.
 Follow the instructions [here](https://knative.dev/docs/install/){target=_blank} to install.
 Run:ai is certified on Knative 1.4 to 1.8 with Kubernetes 1.22 or later.

 Post-install, you must configure Knative to use the Run:ai scheduler and allow pod affinity, by running: